alex19992020/AI-IT-Ticket-Triage/README.md

 My next step was to set my API key that I created on anthropic using the command "$env:ANTHROPIC_API_KEY = "xxxxxxxxxxxxxxxxxxxxxx"".
 I then ran my first test to make sure it worked using the command, "python triage.py --ticket "user can't log into their email, password not working"".
 Shown below.
 <img width="1254" height="364" alt="image" src="https://github.com/user-attachments/assets/296c3b48-6969-407c-8e5e-bf8a49ba2c06" />
+This shows a clean, correct result end to end — right category, reasonable urgency reasoning, steps pulled straight from the knowledge base, and the password-reset tie-in triggered exactly as designed.
+The whole pipeline being API key → script → knowledge base → structured output is proven to work correctly.
+I will run other tests to further test to see how it handles vague tickets.

 I did run into a couple of errors involving response parsing with non text content blocks that I fixed.
 After I did a git pull then git push so that it would be updated on my github.
 Shown below.
 <img width="734" height="423" alt="image" src="https://github.com/user-attachments/assets/d35b4d92-bf97-4461-8451-31a5cb9adcd4" />